Your Financial Aid Offer: How to Accept Financial Aid from SMC

 |Less than half-time||1-5 hours per semester|

-All students receiving federal, state, or institutional financial aid must adhere to the SMC policy on satisfactory academic progress published in the College Catalog.
-The purpose of this is to ensure that student aid recipients make measurable progress toward a degree in a reasonable period of time.
-Students not meeting these standards are not eligible for federal, state, or institutional financial aid.
-This policy is explained fully in the College Catalog or you may review the 2020-21 SAP Policy here.
-You should be aware that withdrawing from a course after the add/drop period or the 100 percent refund period could result in a deficit hour situation under the College policy.
-Students not meeting satisfactory academic progress standards have the right to appeal and restore portions of their financial aid.
+All students receiving federal, state, or institutional financial aid must adhere to the SMC policy on Satisfactory Academic Progress (SAP) published in the College Catalog.
+The purpose of this is to ensure that students are making measurable process toward a degree in a reasonable period of time.
+Students not meeting these standards are not eligible for federal, state, or institutional aid.
+Students not meeting SAP have the ability to appeal their status with the SAP Appeal Committee and restore a portion of their financial aid upon receiving an approved appeal decision from the Committee or by working themselves back into “Good” Satisfactory Academic Progress standing on their own.
+This policy is explained fully in the College Catalog; you may also view the SAP Policy here.

 Recipients of federal financial aid are asked to sign an authorization to permit all sources of federal student aid to be used for payment of current college charges.
 This authorization will be included in your Billing Statement from the SMC Business Office.
 This authorization remains in effect unless you present a written request that it be rescinded to the Business Office.
 If you have questions about this authorization, call the College Business Office at (864) 587-4234.
-Recipients of the SC LIFE Scholarship and/or SC Tuition Grants are required to sign a separate certification, which is printable from the Printable Forms section of the SMC Financial Aid web page.
-A paper copy may be mailed to you by the Office of Financial Aid.
+Recipients of the SC LIFE Scholarship and/or SC Tuition Grant are required to sign a separate certification, which is available to electronically sign via your Student Portal.

 Also, by reading these terms, you verify that you are not in default or do not owe a refund or repayment of any federal or state financial aid (State scholarships/grants, Federal Pell Grant, a Supplemental Educational Opportunity Grant, or Federal Direct Loan).
 If you are in default or owe a refund, you may lose eligibility of federal and/or state financial aid.